OpenSlides/OpenSlides/README.rst

        git clone https://github.com/OpenSlides/OpenSlides.git
        cd OpenSlides

-3. Setup and activate a virtual environment with Virtual Python Environment builder (optional)
+3. Setup a virtual Python environment using the virtual environment (venv) package for Python (optional)

-   Follow step 2 in the correspondent instruction in section III.
+   See step 2 in the correspondent instruction in section III.

 4. Install all required Python packages::